hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 ## Filled Portion of the Bar

-An example CSS entry for the value of the filled portion of the bar is below:
+An example CSS entry for the filled portion of the bar is below:

 ```
+/* Filled portion of the bar in the foreground */
 .irs--shiny .irs-bar{
   background-color: orange;
   border-color: green;